usgpeople/USG.HttpQueueing/README.md

 	await httpClient.PostAsync("https://example.com/foo");

-A queueuing HTTP client will always return 202 Accepted.
+A queueing HTTP client will always return 202 Accepted.
 The worker will discard the actual responses.

 Local testing